ArborealAudio/STR-X/README.md

 # STR-X

+## !UNSTABLE!: Sparsely-tested rewrite, stuff will be broken

 ## About

 A custom digital guitar amp, made in part to teach myself how to program plugins--but I'll also be updating it every now and then as new feature ideas come to mind.